 When should I get life insurance?

 Not everyone is clear about what age they should take out life insurance.
-And while there’s no ‘right’ age to get life cover, in this guide we’ll look at why many people get life insurance at a younger age in order to get cheaper premiums.
+And while there’s no ‘right’ age to get life cover, in this guide we’ll look at why many people get life insurance at a younger age when it's less expensive.

 Will my age affect my life insurance?

-Age is certainly a factor when life insurance companies underwrite a policy.
+Age is certainly a factor when life insurance companies work out how much you should pay for a policy (also known as your premium).
 Simply put, our chances of dying increase as we age.
 Therefore, given the greater likelihood of a claim, it follows that life insurance premiums rise as we get older.
 However, it’s not just age that can affect life insurance costs.

 What is the best age to get life insurance?

 In truth, as long as you’re over 18 years-old, there is no ‘best age’ age to get life insurance.
 Life insurance is generally more expensive the longer you leave it - so, if you need cover, waiting can mean premiums are more expensive when you buy.
-Because, if you have financial dependents and you wish to take out life insurance, doing so when you're younger and more likely to be in better health, means you'll have lower premiums for the length of your policy, which may make the cost of protection more affordable.
+If wish to take out life insurance, doing so when you're younger means you'll have lower premiums for the length of your policy.
+This may make the cost of protection more affordable.
 Regardless of age, many people get life insurance when other people depend on their money; for example, when they buy a property with a partner, get married or have children.
 Take a look at the types of life insurance we offer.

 What is the maximum age for life insurance?